U.S. flag An official website of the United States government

 • Development of methods to test antibiotic susceptibility of aquatic bacteria, and

-• Providing tissues incurred with drug residues for development of chemical detection methods.
+• Generating tissues incurred with drug residues for development of chemical detection methods.

-The Aquaculture team also investigates the effect of drugs on the environment, non-target species, the pathogens associated with aquatic species and examines the development and transmission of antimicrobial resistance in both pathogens and environmental microbes.
+The aquaculture research program also investigates the effect of drugs on the environment, non-target aquatic species, and the pathogens associated with aquatic species as well as examines the development and transmission of antimicrobial resistance in both pathogens and environmental microbes.

-The Aquaculture team also constructed, updates and currently maintains the Phish Pharm database: a searchable compilation of over 700 articles that include data from 191 aquatic species (fish, shellfish, and more).
-Phish Pharm can be used to help design studies of drug metabolism and records can be filtered for rapid comparison of data among studies with different experimental conditions, such as water temperatures and salinity.
-This database is designed to aid investigators of drug metabolism in aquatic species as well as government and private organizations involved in the drug approval process.
+To help identify research gaps regarding drug metabolism, the program also constructed, updates, and currently maintains the Phish Pharm database: a searchable compilation of over 700 articles that include data from 191 aquatic species (fish, shellfish, and more).
+Phish-Pharm enables users to quickly evaluate what literature is available on drugs and chemicals studied in fish and other aquatic animals.
+Phish-Pharm contains select records that can be filtered for rapid comparison of studies with different experimental conditions, such as water temperatures and salinity.
+The database is intended to be an aid to researchers as well as government and private organizations involved in the drug approval process regarding farmed aquatic animals.

-The aquaculture program actively collaborates with scientists at other FDA centers and other outside agencies such as the USDA, the University of Maryland, Mississippi State University, Louisiana State University, and Ghent University, and the Maryland Department of Natural Resources.
-The program has hosted college and fourth-year veterinary students interested in aquaculture and conducts hands-on training workshops for veterinarians and animal scientists designed to educate them about aquatic animal research.
+The aquaculture program actively collaborates with scientists at other FDA centers and other outside agencies such as the USDA, domestic and foreign universities, and State animal disease diagnostic laboratories.
+The program also occasionally hosts college and fourth-year veterinary students interested in aquaculture and conducts hands-on training workshops for veterinarians and animal scientists designed to educate them about aquatic animal research.

 Contact for Information